David Truman – Private Client and Barrister Expenses Specialist

 - Computer software

-- Travel (normal commuting does not count, that is, home to chambers)
+- Travel (normal commuting does not count, that is, your normal journey from home to chambers)

 - Parking and petrol for business mileage (see below for further details regarding car expenses)